SEND Intent Statement

 A Physical Education specialist teacher working across classes in KS1 and KS2 and after school clubs

-All teachers have been trained to deliver Read, Write, Inc.
+All teachers have been trained to deliver Little Wandle Letters and Sounds Phonics Scheme

-All teachers have had First Quality training in areas of Literacy and Maths.
+All teachers have had Quality First training in areas of English and maths.

 All members of staff have had Safeguarding training

 All teachers have received up to date training on epi-pen and individual children’s specific needs